Tarique Ahmed Siddique: Career

-Siddique served in Directorate General of Forces Intelligence.
-From 17 November 2001 to 17 March 2002 he served as the Engineer in Chief of the army.
-He also served as Senior Instructor (Army) in Defense Services Command and Staff College (DSCSC) Mirpur.
+He was promoted to Brigadier in 1999.
+From 2000 to 2001, he served as deputy commander of 9th Infantry Division (Bangladesh) From 17 November 2001 to 17 March 2002, he served as the engineer in chief of the Bangladesh Army.
+He was promoted to major general in 2003 and served as senior instructor (army) in Defense Services Command and Staff College (DSCSC) Mirpur.

-After retirement from active service he was appointed as chief of personal security to Sheikh Hasina when she was the opposition leader.
+After retirement from active service, he was appointed as chief of personal security to Sheikh Hasina when she was the opposition leader.
 He was present during 2004 Dhaka grenade attack which tried to assassinate Sheikh Hasina.
-He was appointed to the post of Adviser to Prime Minister in 2009.
+He was appointed to the post of adviser to the prime minister in 2009.
 He advises the Prime Minister on anti-terrorism activities.
 He inaugurated the Disaster Response Exercise and Exchange in 2016.
-He is a graduate of Defense Services Command & Staff College (DSCSC) Bangladesh.
-He has done RCDS course from Royal College of Defense Studies (RCDS) London, United Kingdom.
+He is a graduate of Defence Services Command & Staff College, Bangladesh.
+He has done RCDS course from Royal College of Defence Studies London, United Kingdom.

+Controversies

+During his role as the security advisor of Prime Minister Sheikh Hasina, Siddique has been accused of extrajudicial killings, enforced disappearances and financial scandals.